11 Paralympic Gold Medals, 6 times winner of London Wheelchair Marathon

 Since leaving San Francisco in April 2015, Coxless Crew had experienced the most remarkable journey – a feat of physical and mental endurance that continues to amaze and inspire.
 Each crew member rowed for 12 hours every day in two-hour shifts, sleeping for just 90 minutes at a time.

-Coxless Crew aim to raise money for their chosen charities, Breast Cancer Care and Walking With The Wounded.
 All six team members have joined Inspiring Women to share their extraordinary experience and shed light on the leadership skills, fortitude and unbreakable team spirit that saw them through this incredible journey.
+Members of the crew are available to speak individually or as a group depending upon availability and budget.

 Laura rowed the entire distance from America to Australia.